drummerwolli/saiki-buku/README.md

 ### Jolokia HTTP Endpoint

-to make the JMX metrics available, we included the [Jolokia](https://jolokia.org/) Service as JVM Agent in the startup.
+to make the JMX metrics available on a REST endpoint, we included the [Jolokia](https://jolokia.org/) Service as JVM Agent in the startup.
 You can query the Kafka JMX Metrics on this endpoint:

 read
 ```